Franklin High School (Franklin, Ohio)

-Franklin High School is a public high school located in Franklin, Ohio.
-It serves students in grades 9 through 12 and is part of the Franklin City School District.
-The school opened in 1969 and has since provided education to thousands of students in the Franklin area.
-Franklin High School is known for its academic programs, extracurricular activities, and athletic achievements.
+Franklin Junior High School (formerly Franklin High School) is a public middle school located in Franklin, Ohio.
+It serves students in grades 6 through 8 and is part of the Franklin City School District.
+The school opened in 1969 and provided education to thousands of students in the Franklin area, being known for its academic programs, extracurricular activities, and athletic achievements.